amber-lang/amber-docs/docs/0.6.0-alpha/advanced_syntax/error_handling.md

 ## Status Code

-Status code contains information about latest failing function or a command that was run.
-Accessing status is as simple as calling `status()` function.
+You can access status code of the latest command by calling builtin `status()` function.

 ```ab
 fun safeDivision(a: Num, b: Num): Num? {